 The Operations Section Chief may have a deputy.
-The deputy's responsibilities will be as delegated by the Operations Section Chief, and the deputy must serve in the same operational period.
+The deputy's responsibilities will be as delegated by the b.
+Staging Area Manager

+Operations Section Chief, and the deputy must serve in the same operational period.

 The Operations Section Chief reports directly to the Incident Commander.